Jakub Podaný: Later career

 Podaný headed to Slovakia in 2015, signing a two-year contract with Slovak First Football League side Slovan Bratislava.
 He moved back to the Czech Republic a year later, joining Dukla Prague in July 2016 as one of three defenders to join the club as free agents during the off-season.
 He scored his first league goal for Dukla in the first match after the Czech First League's winter break in February 2017, away against Hradec Králové.
-His goal, which came from a direct free kick, opened the scoring in the march which finished 2–0 to the visitors.
+His goal, which came from a direct free kick, opened the scoring in the match which finished 2–0 to the visitors.

 After Dukla Prague's relegation during the 2018–19 Czech First League, Podaný joined First League side Bohemians 1905 on a season-long loan for the 2019–20 season.
 He then left Dukla permanently, signing for Jablonec in the summer of 2020.
 In 2021, Podaný continued his football on an amateur level, featuring for Regional Championship (fifth-tier) side SK Hřebeč and sustaining a knee injury in a game against TJ Klíčany.